OpenC3/docs.openc3.com/_docs_v5/2_configuration/ssl_tls.md

 toc: true
 ---

-OpenC3 5 is a container based service which does not support SSL/TLS out of the box.
+COSMOS 5 is a container based service which does not support SSL/TLS out of the box.
 This guide will help you configure SSL and TLS.
 Learn more at the Traefik [docs](https://doc.traefik.io/traefik/routing/entrypoints/#tls).

 ### Generate the certificate

 > Note: Self-signed certificates are considered insecure for the Internet.
 Firefox will treat the site as having an invalid certificate, while Chrome will act as if the connection was plain HTTP.

-To create a new Self-Signed SSL Certificate, use the openssl req command (run on linux from the OpenC3 root):
+To create a new Self-Signed SSL Certificate, use the openssl req command (run on linux from the cosmos-project root):

 ```sh
 openssl req -newkey rsa:4096 \